 The Scottish Reformation had a more long-lasting effect, however, and the numbers of monks dwindled until there were only 2 remaining in 1584.
 Eventually the last of the monks died or left, and the abbey was left to crumble into ruin.

 What a wonderful location!
-Dryburgh's setting beside the Rive Tweed is a delight; it seems like such a peaceful enclave, a place to escape from the world.
+Dryburgh's setting beside the River Tweed is a delight; it seems like such a peaceful enclave, a place to escape from the world.
 It is no wonder that Sir Walter Scott and his ancestors chose to be buried here.
 What is also remarkable at Dryburgh is just how much of the monastic site is relatively intact.
 This really helps give a good idea of how the abbey was laid out and how the monks who lived here worked and worshipped.

 Dryburgh provides a wonderful glimpse into the medieval world.
 Perhaps the highlight is the elegant architecture of the abbey church transepts.
-Historic Scotland describe the transepts as 'some of the best Gothic church architecture in Scotland', and they're right.
-In the north transept, sheltered from the weather, stand the tombs of Sir Walter Scott and Field Marshall Earl Haig, while the Earl of Buchan lies in the nearby sacristy.
+Historic Scotland describes the transepts as 'some of the best Gothic church architecture in Scotland', and they're right.
+In the north transept, sheltered from the weather, stand the tombs of writer Sir Walter Scott and Field Marshall Earl Haig, while the Earl of Buchan lies in the nearby sacristy.